Upheaval86/Questionnaire-Page/README.md

 -Supports as many answers as needed
 -Supports linking additional files for users to view or download -Saves to a TXT file in a simple and easy to read format
+- Has a pin code system to verify user is 'authorized' to use
+- Redirects to your website on successful submit